RT-LOC/docs/docs/positioning/README.md

 In order to start tracking, you will need hardware nodes such as anchors and tags.
 You can purchase them from us or even from other vendors.
 We support a range of hardware, including Decawave's DWM1001 based boards.
 Before we can get started, you need to know which setup type you need.
 For full positioning performance, our [Professional / full setup](/positioning/positioning_getting_started.html) is used.
 This is the typical RTLS deployment scenario.

 Even without any hardware you can check out our API.
-You can do this in the RTManager app by [setting up a replay](/positioning/trying_demo_replays.html).
+You can do this in the Manager app by [setting up a replay](/positioning/trying_demo_replays.html).

 <!-- ### Basic Positioning